CHASE-ING MICROBES

 • Contact

-What are the processes contributing to the maintenance of microbial diversity?
+What are the processes contributing to the origin and maintenance of microbial diversity?

-This is the main question our research aims to address.
-To do so, we have spent a lot of time thinking about the appropriate biological resolution to accurately assess and quantify these processes in microbiomes.
-At this resolution, our work can identify the ecological and evolutionary processes driving microbial diversity and distribution.
-In the past, our work has largely focused on the abiotic, environmental factors contributing to the observed geographic distributions of microbes by correlating functional trait variation to niche partitioning.
-Recently, we have shifted our focus to biotic interactions, which are likely mediated through the secretion of specialized metabolites.
+We spend a lot of time thinking about this question and, importantly, its biological relevance in microbiomes (Martiny et al. 2023).
+In the past, our work has largely focused on the abiotic, environmental factors contributing to functional trait variation to resource and niche partitioning.
+Recently, we shifted to a focus on the traits mediating biotic interactions between microbes.
 These specialized metabolites, which include antibiotics and siderophores, can aid in direct competition, nutrient uptake, and defense and likely represent an important, yet understudied, collection of functional traits.
-Ultimately, our works aims to identify the underlying functional traits within microbial taxa that contribute to their distribution, and understand whether this variation (or the processes driving this variation) is relevant at the ecosystem level.
+Ultimately, our works aims to understand whether this variation (or the processes driving this variation) is relevant at ecosystem levels.

 Picture

-Biogeography allows for insights into the eco/evo processes influencing the spatial distribution of biodiversity and the environmental factors that can contribute to community structure.
+Biogeography allows for insights into the eco/evo processes influencing the spatial distribution of biodiversity and the environmental factors that can contribute to community assembly.
 Traditionally, these patterns in macroorganisms (e.g., plants and animals) describe the spatiotemporal distributions at the species or population level.
 Conversely, microbial studies often concentrate at the community level due to the ease of sequencing entire microbiomes.
-But by doing so, these broad community characterizations collapse microbial genetic diversity into operational taxonomic units (OTUs), thereby limiting the detection of finer-scale genetic and phenotypic variation that contributes to biogeographic distributions (Chase and Martiny, 2018)
+But by doing so, these broad community characterizations collapse microbial genetic diversity into operational taxonomic units (OTUs), thereby limiting the detection of finer-scale genetic and phenotypic variation that contributes to biogeographic distributions (Chase and Martiny, 2018).
+However, it is at this finer level of genetic differentiation where we can correlate microbiome response to environmental change to better understand the influence on ecosystem level functions, such as soil carbon cycling (Abs et al. 2023).

-Ecological Responses.
+ecological responses.
 It is now well established that various biotic and abiotic factors influence microbial biogeographic patterns at the community level.
 However, the mechanisms maintaining these patterns are largely unknown.
-First, I am interested in linking the fine-scale genetic variation among closely-related taxa to variation in ecologically-relevant traits (Chase et al. 2017).
+We are interested in linking the fine-scale genetic variation among closely-related taxa to variation in ecologically-relevant traits (Chase et al. 2017).
 Variation in these traits should translate to differential distributions across environments, where the environment selects for specific clades (and traits) under variable conditions.
-By delineating ecotypes, or fine-scale genetic clusters sharing ecologically-relevant phenotypic traits, we can map environmental distributions to link this variation to spatial distributions (Chase et al. 2018).
-Inevitably, I am interested in elucidating the importance of key environmental parameters contributing to niche differentiation.
+By delineating ecotypes, or fine-scale genetic clusters sharing ecologically-relevant phenotypic traits, we can map environmental distributions to link trait variation to spatial distributions (Chase et al. 2018).
+Inevitably, we are interested in elucidating the key environmental parameters contributing to niche differentiation.

 We are also interested in processes that are independent of environmental selection, including stochastic or neutral processes, that also contribute to community dynamics.
 By controlling dispersal with field manipulation experiments, we can quantify the effects of stochasticity on the beta-diversity in bacterial communities (Albright et al. 2019).
 Our observations indicated that stochastic effects on beta-diversity were not attenuated at the functional level, as measured by genetic functional potential and extracellular enzyme activity.